Take your career to the next level with a PhD in Marketing

 Please do not send details of your secondary school education or copies of references.
 If we require this information, we will request it from you.
 Please send only the documents outlined above to the following email: email@example.com

 The PhD Director will assess this information and advise you whether you meet our preliminary entry requirements.
-If so, the Director will then invite you to submit a research proposal.

 Your research proposal should: